AsaTyr2018/ai-ds-toolkit/README.md

 ### New Tool: ScreenCapper-CLI

 Building on the foundation laid by `ScreenCapperV2`, the `ScreenCapper-CLI` is a streamlined, command-line interface (CLI) tool designed for Linux users.
 It enables the conversion of videos into PNG frames without the need for a graphical user interface, making it ideal for automated workflows or for use on servers.
+This tool is specifically designed for the bulk conversion of video files, accommodating both individual files and entire series.
+It efficiently exports the frames from each video into distinct folders for organized access.

 To utilize this tool, navigate to your toolset directory and execute the following command: